dietrichm/dotfiles/README.md

 By default, running `config-install.sh` installs all of them.
 If you wish to only install specific packages, pass them as a second argument (after the theme name) to the script.
-Separate multiple packages using commas: `config-install.sh plain ssh,git`.
+Separate multiple packages using commas: `config-install.sh default ssh,git`.

 ### Updating